matn7/CS-Notes/src/main/java/basic_java/ORANGE.md

 - Should have minimal dependencies
 - Smaller is better
 - It should have unit and acceptable tests
-- It should be expresive
+- It should be expressive